A Guide to Men's Dress Shirt Collars

 Tall Spread Collar

-The Hugh & Crye Tall Spread Collar is one of our most "formal" collars, if we can call it that.
-The formality comes in the form of a high collar band, and why we call this collar "tall."
+Our most formal collar.
+The formality comes in the form of a high collar band, which we call "tall."
 The higher collar band gives this collar an upright, formal stand, which is best worn under a blazer or suit jacket.
-An incredibly versatile collar that works great professionally or casually and with a variety of tie knots and sizes.
+An incredibly versatile collar, this one works great professionally or casually and with a variety of tie knots and sizes.

-Our Club Collar was inspired by the early 20th century, when rounded Eton or "club" collars were considered a classic mainstay of a man's wardrobe.
+Inspired by the early 20th century, when rounded Eton or "club" collars were considered a classic mainstay of a man's wardrobe.
 Ours is simple and classic and has just enough interlining so that it sits perfectly under a jacket with a tie.
 We think it's a great twist on a traditional shirt.

 Quietly elegant, the small-spread collar provides a smooth and refined look that is extremely versatile.
 Removable collar stays are included to ensure clean lines, and the crisp minimalism of this style ensures that it works well in combination with either a formal or a casual blazer, with or without a tie.
 Day or night, it’s a classic.